 [indexer_discovery:cluster1] pass4SymmKey = changeme master_uri = https://<master_ip>:<management_port> [tcpout:cluster1_tcp] indexerDiscovery = cluster1 [tcpout] defaultGroup = cluster1_tcp

 indexerDiscoveryattribute is used for setting the connection to peer nodes.
 More information about the

 httpsis required by default and the default port is 8089.

 Apply the changes:

 # /opt/splunk/bin/splunk apply shcluster-bundle -target https://<NODE_IP>:<management_port> -auth <user>:<password>

-To update, we must delete the app from the deployer, and reinstall it by following the previous steps.
+To perform the update, the Wazuh app for Splunk must be deleted from the deployer and reinstalled by following the previous steps:

 # rm -rf /opt/splunk/etc/shcluster/apps/SplunkAppForWazuh